jf990/esri-demos/node-js/service-usage-generator/README.md

 # ArcGIS service usage generator

 The purpose of this project is to generate usage against ArcGIS services.
-I use this to test the services are working properly and the correct usage metering is taking place.
+It really is not designed to test the service itself, rather use a set of pre-determined parameters to generate usage.
+I use this to test the services are generating usage properly and the correct usage metering is taking place.
 The intent of this project is to test and verify expected service usage, it is not intended to be a production app.

 ## Set up